Remu-2018/Apollo-Legacy/README.md

 ## Information

 - Need to communicate with us?
 Join our [discord](https://discord.gg/xBN3WR6) group!
-- we have a web site [Apollope.ml](https://apollope.ml)
+- We have a web site: [apollope.ml](https://apollope.ml)
-- We are a edited version of PmmP.
-We have edited their generators to our version and have improved the performance
+- We are a edited version of PMMP.
+We have edited their generators to our version and have improved the performance.
 - You can download .phar from Circle CI.
 Tab to latest build,tap to artifacts selection, tap to DevTools and download Apollo1.0dev.phar

-## Cradits
+## Credits

 - DaPorkchop (DaMatrix)

-- pmmp
+- PMMP

-- all other poeple
+- All other poeple

 ## TODO :

-- recreate all banners @nikoskon2003
+- Recreate all banners @nikoskon2003
-- improve and add all feature of 1.2
+- Improve and add all feature of 1.2
-- redstone
+- Redstone
-- mob ai
+- Mob AI
-- fix any bugs that are left
+- Fix any bugs that are left

  If you have epic ideas, create an issue and tell us the idea!